Akshay-Singh-Rajput/Akshay-Singh-Rajput/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

+I am a full stack developer from India.
+I am a hands-on learner, hence prefer learning new technologies through development.
+In my free time, I explore new technologies, read tech blogs and solve problems on Data Structures and Algorithms.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.